allenporter/home-assistant-datasets/reports/README.md

 A dataset built to exercise the Home Assistant LLM API.
 The homes for this dataset were synthetically generated using gpt-3.5, and then simplified for exercising smaller LLMs.
-The use cases are not intented to be very tricky or complicated and aimed at a smaller context window.
+The use cases are not intended to be very tricky or complicated and aimed at a smaller context window.
 The number of devices/entities in each test is intentionally small (e.g. typically under 5 entities per test) to focus on tool calling capabilities rather than context retrieval.